 Council, then this will be reviewed as an additional location substantive change.

-11. Establishment of a branch campus.
+11. Establishment of a new location or branch campus.

-A college must submit written notification to the Council of its intention to establish a branch campus at least 18 months prior to the desired date of offering instruction.
-The college also must address the feasibility of establishing the branch campus .
+A college must submit written notification to the Council of its intention to establish a new location or branch campus at least 18 months prior to the desired date of offering instruction.
+The college also must address the feasibility of establishing the branch campus including the college’s fiscal and administrative capability to operate the location or branch campus and long-range planning for expansion.
 This feasibility study must be received 90 days in advance of the Council meeting at which it will be considered and address at least the following items:

+Clearly identified academic control

+Adequate faculty, facilities, resources, and academic and student support systems in place

+The college is financially stable

 • The appropriate state agency, a charter, or evidence of support for approval to grant the